Site icon Key Core Beliefs

 PHD, CMHC, DCMHS-T

-Gray achieves successful results for individuals and couples by resolving underlying pyschological concerns.
-He applies evidence based practices combines with his concern for each person as they endeavor to resolve the distress of negative core beliefs.
+Gray achieves successful results for individuals and couples by resolving underlying psychological concerns.
+He applies evidence-based practices combined with his concern for each person as they endeavor to resolve the distress of Negative Core Beliefs.
 His model of integrated behavioral healthcare treatment addresses individual, family, social, and cultural considerations.
 Gray promotes individual strengths, authentic relationships, and empathic understanding.
 Through trauma resolution, he helps individuals cultivate compellingly Positive Core Beliefs.
 Using this approach, each person can effectively build enhanced mental and emotional resilience.
 Individuals and couples learn how to transform their lives through total behavioral health.

 Sandi Williams